Table of Contents

 4.)
 Add Location Pages To Your Website For Big Local SEO Benefits

-Check out this cosmetic dentist location page that we recently created.
-It can be helpful to see how dentist SEO for looks in real-time.
+Check out this cosmetic dentist location page we recently created.

 First, you’ll want the page to be at least 500-600 words.
 It needs to be relevant and exciting content, sounds well written, and it needs to be custom.
 You can’t copy from someone else’s website and add it to your site.
-We want new custom content always.
+You’ll want new, custom content for the best website SEO results.

 Second, you want to include one or two outbound links to local websites.
 Sending signals to Google that you’re supporting local businesses is a great way to help you rank in that area.
 A good example would be a link to the local business directory or your favorite restaurant.
 Just make sure that you link to a physically located website in the area the location page is describing.